 It can be tough to try to understand body acceptance for kids and why some kids look different than others.
 This can be confusing for children of all ages.
-Sometimes the confusion can lead to bullying and low self-esteem.
+Sometimes the confusion can lead to bullying, low self-esteem and body blues.

 Start Talking about Body Acceptance for Kids

 Whether you are a parent, family member, friend or teacher of a child, this fun book is an excellent conversation starter about body acceptance, differences and self-esteem.
 It’s a great book to give to: